United States · tool

 Shrimp and Grits

-A quintessential Lowcountry dish featuring plump local shrimp simmered in a savory sauce, often with bacon and onions, served over creamy stone-ground grits.
-It's comfort food elevated.
+A quintessential Lowcountry dish featuring plump local shrimp simmered in a savory sauce, often with bacon and peppers, served over creamy stone-ground grits.
+It's a comforting and flavorful taste of the coast.

 She-Crab Soup